empicano/aiomqtt/README.md

 ## Installation

 aiomqtt can be installed via `pip install aiomqtt`.
-The only dependency is [paho-mqtt](https://github.com/eclipse/paho.mqtt.python).
+The only dependencies are [paho-mqtt](https://github.com/eclipse/paho.mqtt.python) and [anyio](https://github.com/agronholm/anyio).

 If you can't wait for the latest version, you can install aiomqtt directly from GitHub with: